Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/introduction/_index.md

 ### Why?

 Firstly, grit matters.
-If you are willing to try and try again until you get it right, then that's awesome.
+If you are willing to try and try again until you get it right then that's awesome.
 People willing to pick themselves up and keep going when things get hard are likely to succeed in life.

 Secondly, because we try to make learning resemble real work as much as possible.
-Coders get things wrong all the time, they are always needing to revisit their work and fix it and improve it.
+Coders get things wrong all the time, they are always needing to revisit their work, fix it and improve it.
 Nobody gets everything right on the first try.
 If we expected you to be perfect that would be a bit silly.
 We just hope that you'll try hard to learn from any mistakes.

 ## Our hope